Estate Planning and Probate Law Specialization Examination

 (c) Discuss in the space provided below the factors to be considered in the selection of fiduciaries under Ronald’s will and any testamentary or inter vivos trusts included in the estate plan recommended in question (a), above.
 State also your recommendations as to the specific fiduciaries to be selected by Ronald.

-(a) Because of the size of Ronald’s estate, and estate plan would be recommended which would take full advantage of the unlimited marital deduction under the federal estate tax law and the spousal exemption under the North Carolina inheritance tax law.
-In addition, it would be appropriate to make use of the federal unified credit shelter share, so that this amount could be made use of in being exempted from the transfer in the estate of Ronald’s wife, Jane.
+(a) Because of the size of Ronald’s estate, an estate plan would be recommended which would take full advantage of the unlimited marital deduction under the federal estate tax law.
+In addition, it would be appropriate to make use of the federal unified credit shelter share, so that this amount would be excluded from the taxable estate of Ronald’s wife, Jane, at her death.
 Due regard would be reserved to provide an inheritance for the Mudd daughters, Stephanie and Melanie, providing supervision for the investment of Stephanie’s trust for a limited period of time and permanent provisions for the administration and preservation of an estate or funds for Melanie, including possibly a provision for Melanie by an inter vivos trust.

 (b) Exemption equivalent bequests (subject to payment of death taxes) to Ronald’s daughters, Stephanie and Melanie, in trust with the trust income payable to his wife and/or daughters and his residuary estate to a qualified marital trust for Jane with remainder, or contingent bequests of the residue if Jane predeceases, trusts for his daughters with a $1,000,000 bequest to the children of Roaul in minority trusts; Stephanie’s trust would terminate when she attained age 45, the remainder interest passing to Stephanie; Melanie’s trust would terminate upon the death of the survivor of Jane or Melanie and would pass to Melanie’s child, subject to being held in trust until she attained at least age 25.